 - Smoking can also increase your risk for oral cancer.

 Why Should You Stop Smoking After Oral Surgery?

-Smoking after oral surgery slows down the healing process and increases your risk for infection.
+Smoking after oral surgery slows the healing process and increases your risk for infection.
 In addition, smoking can make blood clotting more difficult, leading to increased bleeding.
 As a result, you will be at higher risk for infection of the surgical site and incomplete healing.
 Smokers have a two to four times higher risk for deep wound infection, even if they are healthy and practice excellent oral hygiene.
-Examples of oral surgeries that you should stop smoking when you have, include:
+You should stop smoking after the following oral surgeries:

 - Tooth extraction.

 - Gum surgeries such as gingivectomy and flap surgery.

 - Dental implant surgery.

 Aside from the harmful effects that smoking can have on your oral health, it can also lead to complications after oral surgery.
 Not quitting when you are supposed to can cause:

 - Acute pain and swelling.